mehulagg/gitlab/doc/administration/object_storage.md

 ### Use separate buckets

 Using separate buckets for each data type is the recommended approach for GitLab.
 This ensures there are no collisions across the various types of data GitLab stores.
+There are plans to [enable the use of a single bucket](https://gitlab.com/gitlab-org/gitlab/-/issues/292958) in the future.

 Helm-based installs require separate buckets to [handle backup restorations](https://docs.gitlab.com/charts/advanced/external-object-storage/#lfs-artifacts-uploads-packages-external-diffs-pseudonymizer)